niv-en/flood-monitoring/README.md

 #### Forecast Station

-The ForecastStation, class extends the standard `station` class.
-It provides methods to forecast measures using a  simple autoregressive linear regression model (produces predictions by using the previous n values ).
+The Forecast class provides methods to forecast measures using a simple autoregressive Linear Regression model (produces predictions by using the previous n values ).
 The class also includes methods to load and transform the data, as well as visualise and evalute forecasts.

 ### HOW TO: Create forecasts for a particular measure